 Most of the time I see my sister in waking moments.
-On September 30, 2014, I was getting ready for work when the dream I had the night before rushed into my awareness.
+But on September 30, 2014, I was getting ready for work when the dream I had the night before rushed into my awareness.
 It was one of the most vivid dreams I have ever had, and although it is rare for me to remember even pieces of a dream, I recalled this one in its entirety.

 I had wandered off the streets of downtown Nashville into a sparsely occupied coffee shop.
 I sat down at a small table to the right of the door and wondered what to order.
 When the door opened again, I looked up and in she walked.
 Her bell bottom jeans brushed softly against the wooden floorboards.
 She was wearing a loose-fitting plaid shirt, untucked at the waist.
 The long dark brown hair that hung limply from her head was tucked back behind the ears.
 Her face was troubled.
 I stared for several seconds.
 A double-take later, I realized I was looking at my sister, circa 1977.
 “You cannot be here,” I thought, “you’re dead!”
 She did not look in my direction as she sat down at the large table next to mine.
 Her back was to me.